 Once the splitter is open, you’ll want to add the photo you just cropped with a 3 x 1 ratio.
-Then, let the splitter tool know that you want this image to be split into 3 different images across it’s width and just 1 image tall.
-See the screen shot below to see more about what I mean.
+Then, let the splitter tool know that you want this image to be split into 3 different images across its width and just 1 image tall.
+See the screenshot below to see more about what I mean.

 Step 4 – Save your images in the order you will upload them

-The trick with the 3 part Instagram post is making sure you upload the 3 images in a backwards order.
+The trick with the 3 part Instagram post is making sure you upload the 3 images in a backward order.
 Once you’ve saved the individual split images onto your computer, you will want to rename them in the order you will upload them in to reduce any confusion when you go to do it.
 If you’re the type of person who schedules their Instagram posts a few days in advance, then renaming your image files in the order you want to upload them will come in handy so you don’t forget!

 Step 5 – Email your images to yourself with the caption and hashtags you want to use.